 Commandment 4: Thou shall not cook anything

 Cooking every meal of the day for multiple people is a lot of work.
 You can’t just cook the food, you must come up with the meal plan, make the grocery list, go to the grocery store, put the groceries away, make the food and clean the kitchen.
 It’s so tiring day end and day out.
-So on staycation, I suggested you ditch the spatula and treat yourself to some other food when possible.
+So on staycation, I suggest you ditch the spatula and treat yourself to some other food when possible.
 Order out when you can or if you’re still apprehensive about buying food during a pandemic, you prep food for the week ahead so you barely have to lift a finger during staycation.

 Commandment 5: Thou shall avoid the most instagramable anything –

 Unless you think you’ll really enjoy it.
 The goal during any staycation or vacation is to have a good time, not only LOOK like you’re having a good time.
 I don’t care what all those influencers say about their perfectly coordinated photo op of some location.
 Sometimes, that’s all it is – a photo opp.
 Appearances aren’t always what they seem.
-Something that looks totally fun, instagramable and sure to earn you a ton of likes, may not be enjoyable at all.
+Something what looks totally fun, instagramable and sure to earn you a ton of likes, may not be enjoyable at all.
 The whole purpose of a staycation is to unwind, escape the norm for a while and have some fun.
 It’s not a popularity contest or chance to update your feed.
 So unless, it’s something you think you’ll truly enjoy, avoid all those blog posts and online features boasting the “most instagramable” anything.
 That’s not what we’re after on this perfect staycation of ours.

 Commandment 6: Thou shall be willing to explore what thou already knows.

 Part of what makes vacations so enjoyable is the ability to explore the unknown and do something different.
-But when you’re on staycation, you already know everything… especially you literally have no plans to leave your home.
+But when you’re on staycation, you already know everything… especially if you literally have no plans to leave your home.
 So instead, you have to get creative and explore what you already know but from a different angle.
 If you’re literally not leaving your home or small apartment, explore what you already know by re-purposing areas of the home.
 Instead of always eating on the kitchen table, why not build a massive fort in the living room and commit to always eat lunch in there.
 Or instead of consistently reading a book in bed, you can switch it up and read a book on the patio.
-Take the opportunity, explore different parts of your home and break your routine as much as possible.
+Take the opportunity to explore different parts of your home and break your routine as much as possible.